Head and neck cancer - cetuximab: appraisal consultation document

-Each technology appraisal is assigned to a team consisting of one or more health technology analysts (who act as technical leads for the appraisal), a technical adviser and a project manager.
+Each technology appraisal is assigned to a team consisting of one or more health technology analysts (who act as technical leads for the appraisal), a technical advisor and a project manager.

-The Evidence Review Group (ERG) report for this appraisal was prepared by the Centre for Health Economics, University of York and NHS Northern and Yorkshire Regional Drug and Therapeutics Centre, Newcastle
+The evidence review group report for this appraisal was prepared by Centre for Health Economics, University of York & NHS Northern and Yorkshire Regional Drug and Therapeutics Centre, Newcastle.

 This page was last updated: 30 March 2010